How to move the OneDrive folder to an encrypted drive

 This is convenient, but what if you lose your laptop, or someone steals it?
 They would be able to reset your Windows password and get an unrestricted access to all your files on the laptop, including the ones in the OneDrive folder.

-If you are concerned about such a possibility (and you should be!), to protect your files and documents from other people, you should move them to encrypted storage, such as a Virtual Encrypted Drive that you could set up with our software USBCrypt.
+If you are concerned about such a possibility (and you should be!), to protect your files and documents from other people, you should move them to encrypted storage, such as a Virtual Encrypted Drive that you could set up with our encryption software Encryptability or USBCrypt.

 Moving the regular files and folders into an encrypted drive is easy: you could just drag and drop them with Explorer.
 However, moving the special folders, such as OneDrive is a bit tricky.
 We demonstrate how to do it below.

-Before we begin, we assume that you have already used USBCrypt to create a Virtual Encrypted Disk and you have started it with the drive letter Q:.
+Before we begin, we assume that you have already used Encryptability or USBCrypt to create a Virtual Encrypted Disk and you have started it with the drive letter Q:.
 (Of course, if you chose another letter to attach to the Virtual Encrypted Disk, modify the following steps accordingly.)

 If you have not linked the PC to your OneDrive account yet, skip the first steps and go directly to Step 3.
 Otherwise, before you could move the existing OneDrive folder to an encrypted drive, you must unlink the PC from the OneDrive account first.
 (If you skip unlinking the folder, Windows would not let you move it.)